Previous: All About Ionic

 NOTE: Whenever you make changes to the PATH, or any other environment variable, you'll need to restart or open a new tab in your shell program for the PATH change to take effect.

-Install the most recent Java JDK (NOT just the JRE).
+Install the most recent Java 8 JDK (NOT just the JRE), JDK 9 is NOT currently (2017.12) supported by Cordova.

 Next, create an environment variable for